-- Check the routing of the throttle cable. (♥ p.
-63) - Position the fuel tank and fit the two spoilers to the sides of the radiator bracket. - Make sure that no cables are trapped or damaged. - Mount the fuel tank breather. - Mount and tighten screw with the rubber bushing.
+- Check the routing of the throttle cable. ( p.
+65) - Position the fuel tank and fit the two spoilers to the sides of the radiator bracket. - Make sure that no cables or throttle cables are trapped or damaged. - Attach the hose to the fuel tank breather on the tank lid. - Mount and tighten screw with the rubber bushing.
 Guideline